sethmiles/bar-chart/README.md

 data | Array of Objects | This is required.
-Each object should represent one bar, and the data accessors are options as well width | Number | Defines width of bar chart height | Number | Defines height of bar chart margin | hash including top, right, bottom, and left | Defines the margins of the bar chart barPadding | Number | The padding inbetween each bar titleAccessor | String | The name of the value in the data used for the bar title (and unique identifier) valueAccessor | String | The name of the value in the data for the number
+Each object should represent one bar, and the data accessors are options as well width | Number | Defines width of bar chart height | Number | Defines height of bar chart margin | Hash including top, right, bottom, and left properties | Defines the margins of the bar chart barPadding | Number | The padding inbetween each bar titleAccessor | String | The name of the value in the data used for the bar title (and unique identifier) valueAccessor | String | The name of the value in the data for the number